Licensing

 Section titled “Nextjs”const DOMAIN_TOKEN = process.env.NEXT_PUBLIC_RP_DOMAIN_TOKEN

-Section titled “Use License Keys for Multiple Domains”If your application needs to run on multiple domains or subdomains, you could map the license keys on the client-side or server-side to authenticate the license and remove watermark from React PDF Kit.
+Section titled “Use Domain Tokens for Multiple Domains”If your application needs to run on multiple domains or subdomains, you could map the domain tokens on the client-side or server-side to authenticate the license and remove watermark from React PDF Kit.

 For example, you have a Viewer Organization license and you are running an application that serves clients with different domains: